create3000/x_ite/docs/_posts/tutorials/transforming-shapes.md

 ## Using coordinate systems

-- A X3D file builds components for a world
+- An X3D file builds components for a world
 - A file's world components are built in the file's world coordinate system
 - By default, all shapes are built at the origin of the world coordinate system